Online Safety

 Smartphones are for many essential parts of everyday life but we know there is also a range of risks that children face when using them.
 Use this link to find out more about their impact and what some parents are doing about it.

-You may choose to sign the ‘Parent Pact‘, and join a fast-growing community of families across the UK who are choosing to wait to give to give their child a smartphone until at least, the end of year 9.
+You can find out more and join the local Smartphone Free Childhood WhatsApp group here, and use this link if you’d like to sign the ‘Parent Pact‘, and join a fast-growing community of families across the UK who are choosing to wait to give to give their child a smartphone until at least, the end of year 9.

 Carrington Advice Pages for Parents & Carers